msakuta/VastSpace/README.md

 Supported platforms
 -------------------

-Windows client is tested in Windows 7/8, probably work in Vista too.
+Windows client is tested in Windows 7/8 and 10.
 You'll need decent graphic boards that support OpenGL.
-Tested boards are Radeon HD6870, nVidia GeForce GT 650M.
+Tested boards are Radeon HD6870, nVidia GeForce GT 650M and 1070 Ti.

 Linux server must be able to build on most distributions.
-Fedora 8 is tested.
+Fedora 8 and Ubuntu 16.04 LTS are tested.